Graduate Engineering Programs for Students with Non-Engineering Backgrounds

 Sustainable Building Systems

-Applicants with majors in any engineering, or science degree are acceptable; candidates with majors in architecture or who have some background in the built environment are also considered for admission
+Applicants with any engineering or science degree are acceptable; candidates with degrees in architecture and other related fields, or who have some background in the built environment are also considered for admission on a case-by-case basis.

 Sustainable Building Systems Program